 Please call the school by 9:00 a.m. if your child will be absent.
 Many teachers request that you also notify them of your child's absence.
 If your child is well enough to take on the responsibility of homework, please ask the school office during this call for a homework form to be completed.
-It is the responsibility of the parents to make arrangements to receive homework electronically or pick resources up from the school office at the end of the school day.
+It is the responsibility of the parents to make arrangements to receive homework electronically.
 A note from parents detailing any restrictions in the child's activities is required upon the student's return.
 Chronic absenteeism due to illness may require a physician's excuse.